openbikesensor/portal/OBS-FACE/README.md

 The exclusion path `User3/` is considered relative to the input directory path.

 ### Use Parallel Processing
-Some of the time consuming computations can be parallelized.
+Some of the time-consuming computations can be parallelized.
 Use

 `python3.8 obs-face.py -ACV -D "Stuttgart" -p 4`

 to use 4 worker processes.
 Note that this also increases the memory consumption significantly.

+### Map Cache
+Downloaded OpenStreetMap maps and datastructures derived from them are cached in `./cache`.
+This reduces processing time, however map updates are ignored until the cache is flushed by deleting all files in the `./cache` directory.

 ## All Command Line Options
   -h, --help            show this help message and exit